 Feelings of worthlessness (ie, feeling rejected and unloved) or excessive or inappropriate guilt

-Major depression in adolescents is a risk factor for academic failure, substance abuse, and suicidal behavior (see Suicidal Behavior in Children and Adolescents).
+Major depression in adolescents is a risk factor for academic failure, substance abuse, and suicidal behavior.
 While depressed, children and adolescents tend to fall far behind academically and lose important peer relationships.

 Dysthymia is a persistent depressed or irritable mood that lasts for most of the day for more days than not for ≥ 1 yr plus ≥ 2 of the following:

 Symptoms may be more or less intense than those of a major depressive disorder.